How do I register?

-Each school is given a color based on the grade that students will be entering during the following fall.
-7th Grade is Orange, 8th Grade is Red, 9th Grade is Blue, 10th Grade is Yellow, 11th Grade is Green, and 12th Grade/Graduates are Purple.
+Each school is given a color based on the grade that students have finished.
+6th Grade is Orange, 7th Grade is Red, 8th Grade is Blue, 9th Grade is Yellow, 10th Grade is Green, and 11th Grade/Graduates are Purple.
 Your students will want to bring clothes of their color for rec.

 Will my group get to spend time together during the week?